sahilzalte/365-DAYS-365-CODES/README.md

   - ###### Section 2: DOM Manipulation and Advanced JavaScript Concepts
   - **Day 307**: Today we practiced DOM manipulation using methods like `getElementsByClassName`, `querySelectorAll`, and `querySelector`, and updated HTML elements using `textContent` and `innerHTML`.
+  - **Day 308**: Today we learned about `Attribute Manipulation` and `Dynamic DOM Manipulation` in JavaScript - including `getAttribute`, `setAttribute`, `removeAttribute`, and creating, appending, prepending, and removing elements dynamically.

 ## Getting Started.